swcarpentry/2014-03-17-ucb/lessons/dav-git/remote.md

 In step 1, you will make a copy "fork" of our test repository {{page.testrepo}} on github.
 This gives you a copy of this repository that you control.

-In step 2, you will make a copy of **your** fork of the repository on your hard drive.
+In step 2, you will change the name of the {{page.username}} repository on your hard drive to "upstream".

-In step 3, you will let git know that in addition to your local copy and your fork on github, there is another github repository (called "upstream") that you might want to get updates from.
+In step 3, you will let git know that in addition to your local copy and the upstream repo on github, there is another github repository (called "origin") that you might want to get updates from.

 Step 1 : Go to our